 Q: Is the treatment painful?

 A: Many patients use their treatment time as naptime!
 It is possible to experience some soreness, similar to exercise, but most patients find the therapy pleasant and relaxing and leave the office feeling better.
 If you do experience discomfort, let your doctor know.
 Ice and cold laser may be applied after decompression therapy to get reduction of pain and inflammation.

-Q: Why should I consider Disc Force rather than simply undergoing surgery?
+Q: Why should I consider spinal decompression rather than simply undergoing surgery?